ctaylo37/crtinteractive/elmo.md

 							<h5>Challenges</h5>
 							<ul>
 								<li>Deciding which features were most critical to our customers and build those first.</li>
-								<li>We wanted to move to a self service model, which meant finding and interviewing new customers that had never worked with the tool before.
-This ade it difficult to determine wht they could live without.</li>
+								<li>We wanted to move to a self service model, which meant finding and interviewing new customers that had never worked with the application before.</li>
 							</ul>
 						</div>
 						<div class="col-md-6">
 							<h5>Takeaways</h5>
 							<ul>
-								<li>It was tempting to start by redesigning the create and manage workflows, but we decided to build the insights feature first, which was missing from the previous tool. </li>
+								<li>It was tempting to start by redesigning the create and manage workflows, but we decided to build the insights feature first, which was missing from the previous application. </li>
 								<li>I found that "viable" was the key component of MVP.
-Finding the balance between a shippable number of features and an application that people will enjoy using is a magical process.</li>
+Finding the balance between a shippable number of features and an application that people would enjoy using was a magical process.</li>
 							</ul>
 						</div>
 					</div>